GUC-Notes/CS4-notes/README.md

 1. A private constructor = you cannot instantiate an object from that class.
 2. You can't override public methods in the parent class with a private ones in the child class.
-Overriding has to be more restrictive !
+Overriding (children) has to be less restrictive !

 private -> default -> protected -> public.
 from high to low restriction.